-This vulnerability allows tenants on the service to configure an IP address that belongs to another account as if it were their own IP.
+This vulnerability allows tenants on the service to configure a site that points to an origin server belonging to another account as if it were their own site.
 By doing so, they become the first hop for traffic that arrives from the visitor on its way to the original IP (incoming traffic).
 This allows an attacker to send malicious traffic to the origin server or steal traffic from the origin server by bypassing a site’s security measures.

 Imperva Origin Lock addresses this vulnerability by associating IP addresses with one specific account.
 This feature "locks" the IPs of a given account and prevents them from being used by others.

-If your IP is only used by your account, it is highly recommended that you enable Origin Lock.
+If your IP or certificate is only used by your account, it is highly recommended that you enable Origin Lock.